atpoverload/clerk/README.md

 }
 ```

 Although you can provide your own scheduler, it is recommend that you use one of `clerk`'s provided scheduling modules.
-They have been tested for both performance and correctness.
+They have been optimized for both performance and correctness.